-• Dual Credit.
-Academic and career-technical courses at Los Lunas, Valencia, Belen, Socorro, Mountainair and Alamo High Schools whereby high school students can receive both high school and college credit for the same courses.

-• Bachelor & Graduate Programs at Valencia Campus.
-This program offers live, on-site, classes through Instructional Television from UNM-Main Campus, as well as online and correspondence course offerings.

-• CPR and First Aid Training.
-Offered through our American Heart Association Training Center.
+- Dual Credit.
+Academic and career-technical courses at Los Lunas, Valencia, Belen, Socorro, Mountainair, School of Dreams Academy and Alamo High Schools whereby high school students can receive both high school and college credit for the same courses. - Bachelor & Graduate Programs at Valencia Campus.
+This program offers live, on-site, classes through Instructional Television from UNM-Main Campus, as well as online and correspondence course offerings. - CPR and First Aid Training.
+Offered through our American Heart Association Training Center. - Workforce Training.

-• Workforce Training.
 Customized training for business, industry and government entities, offered on campus or at your place of business to prepare your employees to better serve your company's needs.
-A variety of vocational training programs are also available to prepare individuals to enter the workforce or to help dislocated workers find new careers.
+A variety of vocational training programs are also available to prepare individuals to enter the workforce or to help dislocated workers find new careers. - Emergency Medical Services.

-• Personal Enrichment.
-Professional development and computer training courses for both credit and non-credit are available.

-- Emergency Medical Services.
 UNM EMS Academy courses are offered for certification and for an associate of science in EMS. - Cultural Enrichment Series.
 This series brings a wide variety of informational lectures and entertainment from cultures around the world and in subjects of all disciplines. - Off Campus Instruction.
 College credit courses are offered at local high schools or other off-campus sites. - Facility Master Scheduling.
-Scheduling is maintained for the
+Scheduling is maintained for the Valencia Campus.

-Valencia Campus.
 Non-profit organizations are welcome to use the facilities if available.
 Call 925-8565 for information.